Planning Commission Supports Windmills

 The Albemarle Planning Commission gave the thumbs-up to windmills, Fania Gordon reports for Charlottesville Tomorrow.
 In a unanimous vote, they directed staff to come up with an ordinance to let people put up small-scale windmills to generate power.
 County engineer Mark Graham explained that the conflict will come from wanting to preserve viewsheds and trees, but also wanting to generate sustainable energy.
 (For a windmill to be useful, it’s got to be above the treetops, whether by making it tall or chopping down some trees.)
 And four members of the public attended, all speaking out in favor of allowing wind energy in Albemarle.
 There’s no law in place yet, but there’s a consensus that they need to move towards allowing windmills.
 The next step is to massage a proposal from county staff into something that’s politically tenable, which will likely come in the next few months.

-8 thoughts on “Planning Commission Supports Windmills”
+8 Responses to “Planning Commission Supports Windmills”

-1. “(For a windmill to be useful, it’s got to be above the treetops, whether by making it tall or chopping down some trees.) ” This statement was made by a county staffer.
+“(For a windmill to be useful, it’s got to be above the treetops, whether by making it tall or chopping down some trees.) ” This statement was made by a county staffer.
 I just watched a taped presentation on PBS discussses Schwazenegger’s energy plans for California.
 In it Ed Begley, Jr. had a wind turbine on his roof he was standing beside and it looked around 10 to 11 feet tall.
 His next door neighbor, Bill Nye (the Science Guy) said he had ordered one.
 It was reported that the turbine cost around $3000, which isn’t bad since stainless steel refrigerators can cost between $2,000 – $5,000.

 Unfortunately, I keep getting the impression that the county is mixing discussions of wind farms with individually owned wind turbines.
 Again, I hope the county opens up the process to encourage the vendors of the latest technology in this field to contribute to the discussion.
 It is impossible for the staff to keep up with the latest technology when it has so much else to do.

-2. Was that the kilowatt ours program?
+Was that the kilowatt ours program?

 California is mostly desert, so probably no big trees near Ed Begley unless he was up in the mountains.
 I can’t remember that scene.